HSE asks public to 'Book Online' for Covid-19 at Carlow test centres

 There has been an increase in recent weeks of numbers coming to these five centres operated by HSE/South East Community Healthcare and they continue to be high.

-Online self-referrals (and those from GPs) remain open for appointments at Carlow (St. Dympna’s Hospital).
+Online self-referrals (and those from GPs) remain open for appointments at Carlow (St. Dympna’s Hospital), 7 days a week.

 Capacity has been extended by the HSE nationwide to meet a demand of 20,000 tests per day.
 The HSE expects that anyone who requires or wishes to get tested will get a same-day test (depending on what time they book).